PeonyMuds/PeonyMuds.github.io/markdown/CellThawing.md

 5. Transfer the cell suspension to the well and mix.
 6. Inspect the cells under a microscope and place the plate in the incubator.
 7. Store remaining materials and clean up the workspace.

-## Appendix 1 Numbering System of Cell Storage Room:
-- Refer to the instruction figure/map on tank no. 4 for rack locations.